 Social networks and media

 As a user of these social networks and media, each person has in principal agreed to accept the conditions of use set by each of them.
-CMI cannot therefore be held responsible for personal data left by the users on these through consultations and interaction via the official CMI pages and accounts.
+John Cockerill cannot therefore be held responsible for personal data left by the users on these through consultations and interaction via the official John Cockerill pages and accounts.

-This website is published by CMI S.A., Avenue Greiner, 1, B-4100 SERAING, BELGIUM
+This website is published by John Cockerill (CMI S.A.), Avenue Greiner, 1, B-4100 SERAING, BELGIUM